 Recipe for the perfect balance of breaks and repairs in our genome could help fight cancer and brain ageing

-A new study, led by Bateson member Dr Sherif El-Khamisy at the University of Sheffield’s Department of Molecular Biology and Biotechnology, has revealed an enzyme called UCHL3, which controls DNA repair by removing ubiquitin marks from TDP1 - a DNA repair protein.
+The new study, led by Professor Sherif El-Khamisy at the University of Sheffield’s Department of Molecular Biology and Biotechnology, has revealed an enzyme called UCHL3, which controls DNA repair by removing ubiquitin marks from TDP1 - a DNA repair protein.
 The findings also have implications in brain ageing which has an affect on memory, cognitive function and learning.

 An overexpression of UCHL3 causes less ubiquitination of TDP1 and increases its protein level, which is found in chemotherapy resistant cancers such as rhabdosarcoma – the most common soft tissue sarcoma in children, which has a debilitating effect on the muscles, tendons and cartilage.